Suzuki Suzulight: Suzulight 360

 In July 1959 (on sale by October), the new Suzulight TL was introduced, replacing the SF.
 Only available with a split folding rear seat and a large tailgate opening to the side, its layout was far ahead of its time.
 With rear seats folded, the TL could take 1 m3 or 300 kg, fifty per cent more than the SL had been able to accommodate and with higher comfort for the occupants.
-Suzuki took full advantage of 12-inch wheels having recently become commercially available in Japan and produced a modern glassy design with one wheel at every corner, very reminiscent of the Mini introduced two months earlier (see size comparison on right).
+Suzuki took full advantage of 12-inch wheels having recently become commercially available in Japan and produced a modern glassy design with one wheel at every corner, very reminiscent of the Mini introduced one month later (see size comparison on right).
 The design, by Tadaaki Mizuki, was the result of trying to save space while using a minimum number of compound curve pressings.
 The 360 cc engine, tubular chassis, and column mounted three-speed transmission were lightly modified carryovers from the SF, but power was up to 21 PS.

 The interior was spartan.
 One publicity blurb of the era mentions such luxuries as "synchronized wipers", "a lever-operated winker switch", a fuel gauge, and "self-starter activated by turning the ignition key".
 There was only one, central taillight.
 The 1959-1960 TLs were not even available with a passenger side windshield wiper.
 Nonetheless, the mostly handbuilt Suzulight TL Van was the most expensive car in its class, at ¥398,000.
 Meanwhile, the Subaru 360 Commercial cost ¥365,000 and a Cony 360 Truck a mere ¥330,000.

 On 26 November 1959, Typhoon Vera destroyed Suzuki's assembly plant.
 Suzuki made the best of it and quickly built a new, more modern assembly line factory (finished only four months later) and were thus able to build many more TLs than the original goal of 200 per month.
 Sales in 1960 were 6075, of which 5824 were TLs, against nearly twice as many Subaru 360 and 23,417 Mazda R360 Coupés.
 Nonetheless, this equalled about five times the total number built of the preceding SF series.
 By the end of 1960, monthly production had reached 1000, while it was up to 1500 per month by March 1962.